JuliaRegistries/Registrator.jl/README.md

 ### Details for triggering JuliaRegistrator (for step 2 above)

-#### If you are a collaborator on the repo

 Either:

 1. Open an issue and add ` @JuliaRegistrator register() ` as a comment.
 You can re-trigger the registrator by commenting ` @JuliaRegistrator register() ` again (in case registrator reports an error or to make changes).
 2. Add a comment to a commit and say ` @JuliaRegistrator register() `.

-#### If you are not a collaborator

-You can request a collaborator trigger registrator in a GitHub issue or a comment on a commit.
+*Note*: Only *collaborators* on the package repository and *public members* on the organization the package is under are allowed to register.
+If you are not a collaborator, you can request a collaborator trigger registrator in a GitHub issue or a comment on a commit.

+If you want to register as a private member you should host your own instance of Registrator, see [docs.md](https://github.com/JuliaComputing/Registrator.jl/blob/master/docs.md)

 ### Note on git tags and GitHub releases